Confusing code sample for assert_send

 Please see #8778 for reference.

 To answer your question, lib/test (test/unit) is a legacy shim.

 I don't think documenting minitest advantages will help, because minitest may not stay in the stdlib forever.

 We could mention other libraries, including the full TU2 gem for those looking to upgrade.
 I think the natural progression is TU -> TU2, not TU -> MT

-#5 Updated by Zachary Scott 4 months ago
+#5 Updated by zzak (Zachary Scott) over 4 years ago

 - Status changed from Assigned to Closed

 - % Done changed from 0 to 100